 Beyond Classical Planning

 The picture above describes classical planning - explicit state spaces, deterministic actions, PDDL domain files.
 But not all computational approaches to finding good solutions work this way.
-Two alternatives bear directly on this series, because they appear to sidestep the domain engineering problem - and in doing so, reveal it from a different angle.
+Several alternatives bear directly on this series, because they appear to sidestep the domain engineering problem that the opening post identified as the series' central subject - and in doing so, reveal it from a different angle.

 The JANUS Pathway Generator - the system I was supposed to be helping adapt for Sweden at SCÖ - is not a classical planner.
 It is a predictive model.
 Where classical planning searches for action sequences through a state space, the Pathway Generator uses Random Forest classifiers to predict rehabilitation outcomes from patient data (Haraldsson, Brynjolfsdottir and Woodward, 2017).
 Each patient is represented as a vector of health, psychological, and employment variables; the system then predicts the likelihood of successful rehabilitation, dropout probability, and expected treatment length.
 A Genetic Improvement layer uses evolutionary strategies - population-based search with selection and mutation - to continuously improve the predictor software itself as new outcome data arrives (Haraldsson et al., 2018).
 The evolutionary computation operates on the model rather than on candidate rehabilitation pathways; the system predicts which patients will benefit from which interventions, rather than evolving novel pathway combinations through a generative search.